Burn It to the Ground

-"Burn It to the Ground" is the fourth U.S. single (fifth single in Canada after "I'd Come for You") released from Canadian rock band Nickelback's sixth studio album Dark Horse.
+"Burn It to the Ground" is the fourth U.S. single (fifth single in Canada after "I'd Come for You") released in May 2009 from the Canadian rock band Nickelback's sixth studio album Dark Horse (2008).
 The song has been used extensively for various promotional uses, in television, film and mainly sports-related promos.

 Background and composition

 Frontman Chad Kroeger describes the song as being about drinking "everything in sight."
-The song is an arena anthem, and a live staple of the band's Dark Horse World Tour, where Kroeger usually began the song by stating "this song is the theme song of my life."
+The song is an arena anthem, and was a live staple of the band's Dark Horse Tour.
+Kroeger usually began the song by stating "this song is the theme song of my life."

+Sheet music for the song shows it in 4/4 time with a rollicking triplet feel established by the drums and guitars, paced moderately at 124 beats per minute.
+The key is D major, while the vocal range is A_{4} to D_{6}.

 Reception

+"Burn It to the Ground" was released to US radio in May 2009.
+It first charted on May 23 on the Heritage Rock chart, and on May 30 it entered the Active Rock chart, beginning a chart run of 24 weeks.
+It peaked at number 3 on the Active Rock chart in September.
 The song was nominated for Best Hard Rock Performance for the 52nd Grammy Awards, but lost to AC/DC.

 On February 28, 2010, Nickelback performed the song at the closing ceremony of the 2010 Winter Olympics in Vancouver.
 The performance helped the song to reach number 2 on Canada's iTunes while the album reached also number 2 in the top albums category almost a year and a half after its release.

 "Burn It to the Ground" became the highest-charting single by Nickelback in Finland and only the second Nickelback single to enter the Finnish Singles Chart, peaking at number 7.
 Their first entry was "How You Remind Me", which was released eight years earlier (the song peaked at number 18).